tnikolop/Particle-Life/README.md

     to vector isws na min einai to katalhlo structure? to particle update position isws ne eprepe na mpei sto apo panw for loop to velocity dt function

+bazei to viscosity ekso apo to 2o loop enw egw to exw mesa